sharon-max/git-basic-exercises/README.md

-checking if IF on track
+checking if am on track